LIVE

 The Story America Is Not Hearing – A Family’s Nightmare

 One day, her brother left to buy food from a nearby town.
-He never returned.
-Later, they heard there had been a drone strike on the road.
+He never came back.
+Later, they heard of a drone strike on the road.
 No one knows if he is alive or gone.
+Fatima’s words stay with you: “We are not living anymore.
+We are waiting.”
+Waiting for food, for safety, for the war to end.

 America’s Role – The Part That Is Hard to Say Out Loud